chriskolb/SDDR-Species/README.md

 - **`full-model-datagen.R`** (runtime: **several minutes** on LEQR server)

-This script takes the raw species occurrence and environmental grid data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in `data` folder of pooled-models and multi-species-models), as well as generates spatially decorrelated cross-validation folds using `blockCV`.
-Although the raw data is not included, the resulting data set is included in the `data` subfolders of the pooled and multi-species SDDR variants.
+This script takes the raw species occurrence and environmental grid data (**not included here**) and produces the pooled and multivariate data sets (`full-model-list.Rds` in `data` folder of pooled-models and multi-species-models).
+It also generates spatially decorrelated cross-validation folds using `blockCV`.
+The pre-computed resulting data set is included in the `data` subfolders of the pooled and multi-species SDDR variants.

 ## multi-species-models